citry84-afk/entrenoapp-pwa/SOLICITAR-INDEXACION.md

 ## 📊 Monitoreo Post-Solicitud:

 ### Día 1-2:
-- Vuelve a buscar `site:entrenoapp.netlify.app`
+- Vuelve a buscar `site:entrenoapp.com`
 - Deberían empezar a aparecer resultados

 ### Día 3-5: